tjgillis/sdk-ios/README.markdown

     [PHAPIRequest setOptOutStatus:(BOOL)yesOrNo];

-You are responsible for providing an appropriate UI for user opt-out.
+You are responsible for providing an appropriate user interface for user opt-out.
 User data is sent by default.

 <a id="recording"></a>
 ### Recording game opens